Blog: Watch SizesCopyright © David Boettcher 2005 - 2023 all rights reserved.

 The micrometer, with its associated division of the inch into “thous” or thousandths of an inch, was not invented until the nineteenth century.
 It might be thought that it would be difficult to make something as precise as a watch without a means of accurate measurement, but the first watches were made by hand finishing parts so that they all fitted together in one watch, they were not interchangeable between different watches.
 It was the development of accurate measuring instruments that allowed the mass production of watches, by enabling parts to be made to uniform sizes and interchangeable.

-The gauge size is the diameter of the movement, not the size of the watch.
-A size 18 American railroad watch for instance should have a movement 1 + (18+5)/30 = 1.767 inches diameter, but the overall diameter of the case containing will be around 2.25″.
+The gauge size is the diameter of the movement, not the size of the watch case, which is what you see and feel.
+A size 18 American railroad watch for instance should have a movement 1 + (18+5)/30 = 1.767 inches diameter, but the overall diameter of the case will be around 2.25″ or 56mm.